wesbos/es6-articles/25 - Array.from() and Array.of().md

 Using that, we get an error: `people.map is not a function`.

 Why is that?
-Let's do a `console.log` of people, open it up in the inspector, and you can see we have a length, but the prototype is not an `Array`, it's a `NodeList`.
+Let's do a `console.log` of `people`, open it up in the inspector, and you can see we have a length, but the prototype is not an `Array`, it's a `NodeList`.

 That's what I mean.
 I've been saying a couple times in this series, where something is array-ish or array-like, and that means that it has a length, which means it's array-ish, it has some of the methods, but doesn't have all of the methods that a regular array would have.
 We looked at that a couple posts ago.